zphixon/black-dwarf/README.md

 Tests in the top level tests/ directory should also have lines prefixed with `#==` containing the debug print output of the `BlackDwarf` config.

+## TODO

+Mostly toml-related. toml-rs doesn't report span information, I figured the least I could do was a line/col for the first byte in a token?
+Cause if you're consuming toml as a semantic configuration format you probably want to point to the errors?

+- [ ] plus-prefixed positive numbers
+- [ ] underscores in numbers
+- [ ] alternative base representation integers
+- [ ] exponential notation for floating points
+- [ ] "decimal surrounded by at least one digit on each side"
+- [ ] +/- inf/nan
+- [ ] datetime (offset date-time, local date-time, local date, local time)
+- [ ] multiline strings
+- [ ] string escapes
+- [ ] line-ending backslashes

 ---

 This is a shitpost